kodehat/portkey/README.md

 ## Features

-- Show a configurable collection of links.
+- 🔗 Shows a collection of links acting as startup page or similiar.
-- Easily add smaller custom pages through configuration.
-- Includes a search box that also searches for specific keywords.
+- 🔎 Includes a search box with configurable keyword support.
+- 📄 Can be configured easily by modifying only one file.
+- 🗒️ Also supports adding smaller custom pages.
+- 🌓 Dark and light mode available.
+- 🪰 Very lightweight application with Docker images available.

 ## Screenshots